"I give you my love more precious than money;

 "Then it's not the threshold.
 Keep moving."

-"How would you like me to accidentally throw you over the balcony," I said, walking towards it.
+"How would you like me to a

 "Then you'd have one lonely honeymoon wouldn't you," she laughed.